PaloAltoNetworks/terraform-ansible-intro/docs/ansible-lab.md

 ## Task 2 - Basic Network Config

-Create a new file called `inventory` with your text editor.
+Edit the file called `inventory` with your text editor.
 This file will contains a list of hosts and host groups that Ansible will communicate with during execution.

 Copy the following text into the `inventory` file but replace the value `127.0.0.1` with the external IP address of your VM-Series instance.